Hello, Sister! (1933 film): Re-editing and re-shooting

 To protect the studio's reputation, false reports were sent out to industry trade journals blaming the need to cut the film on von Stroheim's penchant for filming excessive footage.
 A November 1932 article in Variety reported:

 [Fox] decided to remake about 50% of the picture. … Impossible story plus miscasting of Zasu Pitts and Boots Mallory are the reasons. … James Dunn and Terrance Ray, other two members of the cast, gave poor performances with the direction rather than their ability blamed for the result.

-Writer Edwin Burke was brought in to script new scenes and Burke also directed some retakes, as did directors Alfred L. Werker and Raoul Walsh.
+Writer Edwin Burke, coming off an Academy Award win for Best Adapted Screenplay for the Fox film Bad Girl, was brought in to script new scenes and also direct some retakes, as did directors Alfred L. Werker and Raoul Walsh.
 Wurtzel assumed responsibility for the re-shooting, which extended from February to March 1933 and cost $62,000.
 The film was renamed Hello, Sister! and released without a directorial credit.
 Von Stroheim had no say in the re-editing of the film.
 After this experience, he left directing and went into acting.